Symbol for Magnesium in Pam Rumley's World

 What Magnesium Does (and Why Seniors Often Need More)

 Magnesium plays a huge role in more than 300 chemical reactions in the body—including muscle and nerve function, heart health, bone strength, and sleep regulation.
-The Nutrition Source+2Healthline+2
+Magnesium also plays a role in muscle and blood vessel function, complementing natural ways to support circulation after 60.

 In older adults, several factors make magnesium status more fragile:

-Decreased absorption in the gut, and higher urinary loss due to age or medications.
-PMC
+• Decreased absorption in the gut, and higher urinary loss due to age or medications.

 Because of this, even if you’re eating reasonably well, your magnesium “status” can quietly slip without obvious symptoms.